 2. Been approved for either a Medical or Religious Exception by Milligan University.
 NOTE: Some of the clinical sites with whom MU has affiliation agreements will not allow for medical or religious exceptions.

-In the absence of information on a student regarding completed COVID vaccination status or presence of an approved valid medical/religious exemption, the student will be denied access to Ballad Health, James H. Quillen VA Medical Center, and other clinical agencies needed to meet academic program requirements.
+In the absence of information on a student regarding completed COVID vaccination status or presence of an approved valid medical/religious exemption, the student may be denied access to clinical agencies needed to meet academic program requirements.

-To be eligible to enroll in nursing courses you must do one of the following to meet the CMS COVID-19 vaccine requirements of our clinical agencies:
+To be eligible to enroll in nursing courses you must do one of the of the following to meet the COVID-19 vaccine requirements of our clinical agencies: